blue-jay/blue-jay.github.io.hugo/content/views/index.md

 ## Change HTTP Methods

 When you submit a form a a website, the site most likely it sends a POST request to the server.
-In order for us to make our web site more RESTful, we can use utilize the simple [**rest**](https://github.com/blue-jay/blueprint/blob/master/middleware/rest/rest.go) package to change the HTTP method the servers sees from a form field.
+In order for us to make our application more RESTful, we can use utilize the simple [**rest**](https://github.com/blue-jay/blueprint/blob/master/middleware/rest/rest.go) package to change the HTTP method from a form field.
+The **rest** middleware is already applied to every request in the **bootstrap** package.

 To change the method, add this line to your form and change **value** to match a method like **DELETE** or **PATCH**.